Implementing Visual Supports in the Classroom for Autism Success

 1. Monitor Usage: Take a moment to observe how your little one interacts with those colorful aids.
 Notice which tools they gravitate towards and which ones seem to be left behind.

 5. Document Changes: Keep a record of the adjustments you make and the outcomes you see.
-Jot down notes on how your child responds to different supports and any shifts in behavior or engagement.
+Jot down notes on how your child responds to different supports and any shifts in or engagement.
 Tracking this progress is essential for shaping future strategies and ensuring that treatment plans adapt based on what works best for your child.
-Making real strides in supporting children with autism involves implementing visual supports in the classroom for students with autism.
+Making real strides in supporting children with autism involves implementing in the classroom for students with autism.

 Each box represents a step in the process of improving visual supports for your child.
 Follow the arrows to see how each step connects and builds on the previous one.